AnthonySteele/anthonysteele.github.io/AsyncResync.md

 ```

-### Console app
+### Console application example

-For a console entry point, you can just wait, [something like this](http://stackoverflow.com/questions/9208921/cant-specify-the-async-modifier-on-the-main-method-of-a-console-app):
+For a console entry point, you can *just wait*, [as is discussed here](http://stackoverflow.com/questions/9208921/cant-specify-the-async-modifier-on-the-main-method-of-a-console-app):

 ```csharp
 class Program